 HCPD said investigators discovered the remains under the shed's floorboards, mixed with concrete, after receiving information that "reinforced the possibility that the case may have involved foul play."
 The cause of death has not yet been determined, according to police.

-Neighbors had always suspected foul play, particularly after Robert Jarrett poured fresh concrete in the shed within weeks of his wife’s disappearance, built another structure around it and got upset with children playing near the shed, reported The Baltimore Sun.
+, particularly after Robert Jarrett poured fresh concrete in the shed within weeks of his wife’s disappearance, built another structure around it and got upset with children playing near the shed, reported The Baltimore Sun.

 Detective Greisz said in an article two months after Christine Jarrett's disappearance that he suspected she ran away, since her husband told police she withdrew $4,000 from the bank in recent weeks.

 "I'm just worried that maybe she decided to leave the house for a few days and, with such a large amount of money on hand, got involved with the wrong kind of person," Greisz was quoted as saying in a Baltimore Sun article dated March 17, 1991.

 At the request of Christine Jarrett’s friends, who said she would not have left her two sons, the police consulted a psychic in the months after her disappearance, according to news reports.